IntegrierBar/FPComputerGames/Architecture.md

 ## Dungeon Handler

 - DungeonHandler
-    - Room
-        - Structure
-        - Slime1
-        - Slime2

 The dungeon handler generates the layout of the dungeon and loads/unloads the individual rooms whenever the player enters a new room.
 It is also responsible to position the player at the correct door inside each room.

 ### Dungeon Room

  - Room
-    - Structures (doors, walls)
+    - TileMap (three layers: background, middle and foreground)
+    - RoomExit (one for each possible exit direction)
+    - RoomEntrance (one for each possible enter direction)
-    - entities (slimes/unicorns)
+    - EnemySpawn (multiple)
+    - Entities (Slime1, Slime2)

 When initialized the room will spawn monsters if it was loaded the first time, otherwise it does not create entities.